aerographql/documentation/source/_posts/tutorial/dependency-injection.md

 ```

 Here, we just tell the RootQuery class, that it depend on a depency called **UserService**.
-This dependency will be automaticly injected into the root query class instance when needed.
+This dependency will be automatically injected into the root query class instance when needed.

 *This automatic resolution was possible because the UserService was decorated with he **@Injectable** decorator.*